silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ### Web Worker Concurrency

-It's generally a good idea to run multiple workers to serve multiple HTTP requests to Silverstripe concurrently.
+It's generally a good idea to run multiple workers to serve multiple HTTP requests to Silverstripe CMS concurrently.
 The exact number depends on your website needs.
 The CMS attempts to request multiple views concurrently.
-It also routes [protected and draft files](/developer_guides/files/file_security) through Silverstripe.
+It also routes [protected and draft files](/developer_guides/files/file_security) through Silverstripe CMS.
 This can increase your concurrency requirements, e.g. when authors batch upload and view dozens of draft files in the CMS.

 When allowing upload of large files through the CMS (through PHP settings), these files might be used as [protected and draft files](/developer_guides/files/file_security).
-Files in this state get served by Silverstripe rather than your webserver.
+Files in this state get served by Silverstripe CMS rather than your webserver.
 Since the framework uses [PHP streams](https://www.php.net/manual/en/ref.stream.php), this allows serving of files larger than your PHP memory limit.
 Please be aware that streaming operations don't count towards PHP's [max_execution_time](https://www.php.net/manual/en/function.set-time-limit.php), which can risk exhaustion of web